kissu/quorum-i18n/README.md

 When you finished the dev.
 You can stop the `yarn dev`, commit the changes and push on master.
 When you push, wait 3/4 minutes.
 A pipeline is exectuted on github.
 After that, Weblate is up-to-date and the repo too.
 You will receive a notification on the quorum slack #weblate.

 After the notification you can add the final version to your project.
 So on the web app for example, you can use `yarn add quorum-i18n` to lock the project with your new changes pushed on npm/github.

+## Configuration

+.docker-compose.yml is used by @wouafff to create and administrate the server.
+Check the config to modify the properties.